DNR Trail News

 Contact: Commissioner Tim O’Donnell at (301) 447-3839 or firstname.lastname@example.org

 Off Road Vehicles (ORV’s) – DNR and the ORV Advisory Committee continue to explore potential sites on public & private lands that could be developed for ORV’s.
 DNR has allocated funding for the design of the St. John’s Rock/Red Dog Road ORV Trail with an anticipated opening in the spring of 2014.
-In addition, DNR has held several public meetings to obtain comments on a proposal to designate the Sideling Hill North & South trails.
+In addition, DNR held several public meetings to obtain comments on a proposal to designate the Sideling Hill North & South trails.
+After public input, DNR eliminated the Sideling Hill trails from further consideration.
 DNR is also reaching out to private mine owners in Allegany County regarding the use of their properties as ORV facilities as a part of the reclamation process.